 Over the next decades, misfortunes evaded both cities of Pärnu and the castle.
 It was not until 1473 that not fortificated Old Pärnu was looted by Baltic pirates.
-In 1560, the commander Rutger Wolf gave the castle and the city to the representatives of Lithuania, however, Pärnu did not defend itself against the forces of Ivan the Terrible, which in 1578 took the city and the castle for four years.
+In 1560, the commander Rutger Wolf gave the castle and the town to the representatives of Lithuania, however, Pärnu did not defend itself against the forces of Ivan the Terrible, which in 1578 took the town and the castle for four years.
 After regaining in 1582 by Polish–Lithuanian Commonwealth, it became the capital of the Polish province.
 One of the most important decisions of the Polish authorities was to liquidate the Old Pärnu and resettle all inhabitants to the left bank of the river.

 During the Livonian War and then the Polish-Swedish war, the castle was destroyed.
-In 1617, the city was taken over by the Swedes, whose rule lasted until 1710, when the Russians took control, ruling until proclaiming independence by Estonia in 1918.
+In 1617, the town was taken over by the Swedes, whose rule lasted until 1710, when the Russians took control, ruling until proclaiming independence by Estonia in 1918.

 The Teutonic Castle in Pärnu was a typical, square conventual complex with a side of 34 meters in length, with the most important monastery rooms located on the first floor, located in four wings surrounding the inner courtyard.
 Around it there was a stone cloister from at least three sides (eastern, western and southern).
 The castle also had at least one tower, located in the north – east corner of the upper castle.
 The entrance was located in the center of the east wing, so it faced the town.
 The stronghold was surrounded by two lines of defensive walls equipped with corner towers.
 The first walls circuit separated the zwinger, surrounding upper castle area, and the second set a large outer bailey.